 - Modernization of the WS11 and WS11-SP.

-- Presentation of the newest developed machines INSERT LINE and LASER LINE during the demodays at Ewag AG in Etziken.
+- Presentation of the newest developed machines INSERT LINE and LASER LINE during the demodays at EWAG in Etziken.

 - Collaboration with our sister company Walter Maschinenbau GmbH in Tübingen, Germany is intensified, to enable us to offer our customers a complete range of tool machining services.